wp-plugins/bepro-listings/readme.txt

 >  **Visual Form Builder**
 >
-> * Use our visual [Form Builder Addon](https://www.beprosoftware.com/shop/bepro-listings-form-builder/) to create **unlimited custom front end forms** and listing types.
+> * Use our visual Drag & Drop [Form Builder Addon](https://www.beprosoftware.com/shop/bepro-listings-form-builder/) to create **unlimited custom front end forms** and listing types.
 Gather info for, google maps, galleries, and so much more.
 Search and filter submissions like any other listing.
-We challenge you to find another **directory form builder** with the features of BePro Listings.
+There is no other **directory form builder** with the features of BePro Listings.
 >
 >